Slim Dusty: Influential wife, and children

+Dusty hits written by Joy McKean

-Joy McKean wrote several of Dusty's most popular songs, including "Lights On The Hill", "Walk a Country Mile", "Indian Pacific", "Kelly's Offsider", "The Angel of Goulburn Hill" and "The Biggest Disappointment".
+McKean wrote several of Dusty's most popular songs, including "Lights On The Hill", "Walk a Country Mile", "Indian Pacific", "Kelly's Offsider", "The Angel of Goulburn Hill" and "The Biggest Disappointment".

+Other songwriters' contributions

 Although himself an accomplished writer of songs, Dusty had a number of other songwriters, including Mack Cormack, Gordon Parsons, Stan Coster, and Kelly Dixon, who were typically short on formal education but big on personal experience of the Australian bush.
 Drawing on his travels and such writers over a span of decades, Dusty chronicled the story of a rapidly changing postwar Australian nation.

-Nevertheless, the arrival of rock and roll music saw major metropolitan music radio stations abandon support for country artists, and despite record sales in the multimillions, after the 1950s Dusty was rarely heard on-air outside regional centres in Australia.
+First megahit

 Dusty's 1957 hit "A Pub with No Beer" was the biggest-selling record by an Australian to that time, the first Australian single to go gold and the first and only 78 rpm record to be awarded a gold disc.
-(The "Pub with No Beer" is a real place, in Taylors Arm, not far from Kempsey, where Slim was born.)
+(The "Pub with No Beer" is a real place, in Ingham, North Queensland].)
 In 1959 and 1960, Dutch and German cover versions of the song became number one hits (even evergreens) in Belgium, Austria and Germany, brought by the Flemish country singer-guitarist and amusement park founder Bobbejaan Schoepen.

 In 1964 the annual Slim Dusty Australia-round tour, a 48280 km journey that went on for ten months, was started.
 This regular event was the subject of a feature film, The Slim Dusty Movie, in 1984.

+Contributions of other songwriters

 Dusty recorded not only songs written by himself and other fellow Australian performers but also classic Australian poems by Henry Lawson and Banjo Paterson, with new tunes to call attention to the old "bush ballads".
 An example is "The Man from Snowy River" by Paterson.
 The 1980 album and songs The Man Who Steadies the Lead and The Pearl of Them All were the works of Paterson's rival for the title of Australia's bush balladeer, Scottish-Australian poet Will H. Ogilvie (1869–1963).
 In 1970, Dusty was made a member of the Order of the British Empire for services to music.
+In 1989 Slim recorded 'Murray Moon' by fellow Aussie Reg Stoneham with vocals by his daughter Anne Kirkpatrick.